-Plans and specifications shall be prepared for each field site where the Controlled Traffic Farming system will be installed.
-Record practice specifications on the Controlled Traffic Farming Implementation Requirement document.
+PlansDevelop plans and specifications shall be prepared for each field site whereor treatment unit according to the Criteria section requirements above, and Operation and Maintenance section requirements below.
+Specifications must describe the requirements to apply this practice to achieve the intended purpose.
+Record the following specification components in an approved NRCS CPS Controlled Traffic Farming system will be installed.
+Record practicespecifications on the Controlled Traffic Farming Implementation Requirement(Code 334) implementation requirements document.
 Plans and specifications will include:

-- Crops to be grown - Row widths of all crops - Width and spacing of tires/tracks of all equipment - Percent of the field that receives controlled traffic
+- Crops to be grown - Row widths of all crops - · Width and spacing of tires/tracks of all equipment - Percent of the field that receives controlled traffic